Xappium/xappium.uitest/README.md

 **NOTE** While support for .NET 6 Single Projects is planned it is not currently supported.
 The Platform specification is part of the planned support for this as we will need to know which platform to build for.

-In addition to the 3 required parameters 2 additional parameters can be provided:
+In addition to the required parameters, a couple more optional parameters can also be provided:

-- (-c --configuration) The Build Configuration.
+- (-c|--configuration) The Build Configuration.
 This defaults to Release
-- (-ui-config --uitest-configuration) Specifies a file path that will override the base json config in the UI Test directory
+- (-ui-config|--uitest-configuration) Specifies a file path that will override the base json config in the UI Test directory
+- (-artifacts|--artifact-staging-directory) Overrides and specifies the default output directory for all build / test artifacts
+- (-show|--show-config) This will write the generated uitest.json to the console